spotlightpa/poor-richard/content/news/2020-03-16-SPLSHUTDOWN16.md

 “In unprecedented circumstances like these we expect compliance to protect customers, employees, and the community,” the spokesperson said.
 “The administration will work with local law enforcement, permitting entities, and local officials to enforce if needed.
 The governor does not want to expend valuable resources from the State Police and National Guard because irresponsible people will not do the right thing.”

+Later Monday evening, the Wolf administration toughened its stance, saying it is relying on businesses to “act now before the governor or the Secretary of Health find it necessary to compel closures.”

 Wolf reiterated on Monday that essential government and medical services will continue, and that pharmacies, grocery stores, health care facilities, and gas stations should stay open.

+He also clarified his definition of which commercial services and sectors fall into the essential category: food processing, agriculture, industrial manufacturing, feed mills, construction, trash collection, auto and home repair, post office and shipping outlets, insurance, banks, laundromats, veterinary clinics and pet stores, and hotels and commercial lodging.

-Republicans who control the state House criticized the Wolf administration for not making the announcement in “an updated press release or an executive order."
+Republicans who control the state House earlier in the day had criticized the Wolf administration for creating confusion in the business community about whether to close.

-“First, the governor has not mandated the immediate closure of any businesses in Pennsylvania," the leaders said in a statement.
-“He has ‘strongly urged’ that ‘non-essential’ businesses shut down as part of social distancing measures aimed at slowing the spread of the virus.”

-“We agree this is a time to limit exposure to large groups of people, but if you, or a business owner you know, wishes to remain in business, it is their right to do so," the statement continued.

-Gene Barr, president of Pennsylvania Chamber of Business and Industry, said his understanding of the order was similar.

-“Since the governor is not sending the State Police or National Guard, it’s up to individual businesses,” he said.
-“If you decide to, you could completely disregard his order.”

 Other emergency moves announced Monday:

 * The state Gaming Control Board instructed any casinos still open to begin shutting down.
-* The Department of Transportation closed all driver’s license and driver’s license photo centers, and extended the validity of expiring driver’s licenses, vehicle registrations and inspections until the end of April.
+* The Department of Transportation closed all driver’s license and driver’s license photo centers, and extended the validity of expiring driver’s licenses, vehicle registrations, and inspections until the end of April.
 * State-run liquor stores will shut down indefinitely at 9 p.m.
 Tuesday, although consumers can still purchase wine and beer at grocery stores that carry them, according to officials at the state’s Liquor Control Board.
 * The Department of Conservation and Natural Resources will close all facilities at state parks and forests for 14 days starting Tuesday.
 Trails, lakes, forests, roads, and parking areas will still be open to the public.
 * Pennsylvania’s Supreme Court declared a statewide judicial emergency until April 14, 2020, during which county president judges can, among other changes, restrict or temporarily close court facilities and authorize using technology to conduct court proceedings.